 Saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come: and worship him that made heaven, and earth, and the sea, and the fountains of waters.
 Revelation 14:6, 7

 The duty to worship God is based upon the fact that He is the Creator.
 To Him all other beings owe their existence.
-For His claim to reverence and worship, above the gods of the heathen, the Bible presents the evidence of his creative power.
+Moreover, the Bible presents the evidence of God’s creative power and His claims to reverence and worship above the gods of the heathen.

 For all the gods of the nations are idols: but the Lord made the heavens.
 Psalms 96:5

 Thus saith the Lord that created the heavens; God himself that formed the earth and made it; . . .
 I am Jehovah; and there is none else.
 Isaiah 40:25, 26; 45:18

 Know ye that Jehovah, he is God; it is he that hath made us, and not we ourselves.
 Psalm 100:3